yevgenis-shapiro/terraform-provider-redpanda/README.md

-# Redpanda Console – A UI for Data Streaming
+# Redpanda Console – UI for Data Streaming
 Redpanda is a web application that helps you manage and debug your Kafka/Redpanda workloads effortlessly